movie-book-recommender/movie-book-backend/documentation/backend.md

     unzip genome_2021.zip
     ```

-## Populate the database with data
+## Populate the database with raw data

 * Due to the large size of the files, population of the database was done using program called `jq`
     ```